-- Flow (Police Flow) Defines the committed information rate (CIR, or maximum throughput), committed burst size (BC, or burst rate), and the action to take for conforming and non-conforming traffic.
+- Meter Check this to define the maximum throughput, burst rate, and the action that results from a policy violation. - Meter Mode Selects one of the following policing methods. - Flow (Police Flow) Defines the committed information rate (CIR, or maximum throughput), committed burst size (BC, or burst rate), and the action to take for conforming and non-conforming traffic.
 Policing is based on a token bucket, where bucket depth (that is, the maximum burst before the bucket overflows) is specified by the "burst" field, and the average rate tokens are removed from the bucket is by specified by the "rate" option. - Committed Information Rate (CIR) Rate in kilobits per second.
-(Range: 16-10000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower)
+(Range: 0-10000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower)

 Committed Burst Size (BC) - Burst in bytes.
-(Range: 128-8388608 at a granularity of 4k bytes)
+(Range: 64-16000000 at a granularity of 4k bytes)